 - Radford, Marie L., Lynn Silipigni Connaway, and Chirag Shah.
 2012.
 "Convergence and Synergy: Social Q&A Meets Virtual Reference Services."
 Presented at the American Society for Information Science and Technology 75th Annual Meeting, October 26-31, 2012, Baltimore, Maryland (USA).

 View on SlideShare.

 - Shah, Chirag, Marie L. Radford, Lynn Silipigni Connaway, Erik Choi, and Vanessa Kitzie.
-2012. "'How much change do you get from 40$?'—Analyzing and Addressing Failed Questions on Social Q&A" Presented at the 75th Annual Meeting of the American Society for Information Science and Technology, 26-31 October, Baltimore, Maryland (USA).
+2012. "'How much change do you get from 40$?'—Analyzing and Addressing Failed Questions on Social Q&A." Presented at the American Society for Information Science and Technology 75th Annual Meeting, 26-31 October, Baltimore, Maryland (USA).

 Download the presentation (.pptx: 241k/21 slides).